 Things to Consider

-If you haven’t already done your research on auction cars for sale in the electric range, you need to know a couple of things:
+If you haven’t already done your research on auction cars for sale in the listing of electric range, you need to know a couple of things:

 - You will have the added expense of a charging station if you leave the house every day.
 An electric car typically must charge for at least 12 hours on a regular electrical outlet to be ready to drive.
 A charging station will let you charge up overnight, but costs up to $1,200 to install.